davatorium/rofi/doc/rofi.1.markdown

 `-levenshtein-sort` to enable
 `-no-levenshtein-sort` to disable

-When searching sort the result based on levenshtein distance.
+When searching, sort the result based on levenshtein distance.
-This setting can be changed at runtime, see `-kb-toggle-sort`.
+This setting can be changed at runtime (see `-kb-toggle-sort`).

 ### Dmenu specific

 `-sep` *separator*

 Separator for dmenu.
-Example: To show list 'a' to 'e' with '|' as separator:
+Example: To show a list of 'a' to 'e' with '|' as a separator:

     echo "a|b|c|d|e" | rofi -sep '|' -dmenu

 `-p` *prompt*

 Specify the prompt to show in dmenu mode.
-E.g. select monkey a,b,c,d or e.
+E.g. select 'monkey', a,b,c,d, or e.

     echo "a|b|c|d|e" | rofi -sep '|' -dmenu -p "monkey:"